 We believe Fair Trade is one tool of many that are needed to build power and more equity for small-scale farmer cooperatives around the world.
 The biggest problem from our vantage point has been the corporate takeover of Fair Trade.
 Certifiers invited big players into a system designed for and by small farmers and permitted them to weaken it to meet their needs.
 Equal Exchange continues to stay the course we initially charted to promote authentic Fair Trade that is in line with our mission.

-And if you’re interested in going deeper on food justice issues we invite you to join Equal Exchange’s Action Forum.
+And if you’re interested in going deeper on food justice issues we invite you to join Equal Exchange as a citizen consumer.

 Stay up-to-date with Fair Trade news by signing up for Equal Exchange’s biweekly newsletter.

 Thank you for signing up for our newsletter!

 Do you really need another reason to include more chocolate in your life?
 Hosting a…01 October 2018